Vertex Resource Group (CVE:VTX) Stock Price Down 21.1% – What’s Next?

-Vertex Resource Group Ltd. (CVE:VTX – Get Free Report)’s share price fell 21.1% during mid-day trading on Tuesday .
+Vertex Resource Group Ltd. (CVE:VTX – Get Free Report)’s share price traded down 21.1% during trading on Tuesday .
 The company traded as low as C$0.14 and last traded at C$0.15.
-243,000 shares changed hands during mid-day trading, an increase of 685% from the average session volume of 30,967 shares.
+243,000 shares were traded during mid-day trading, an increase of 685% from the average session volume of 30,967 shares.
 The stock had previously closed at C$0.19.

 Vertex Resource Group Company Profile